draatman/mikrotik/README.md

+24.04 ubuntu

+lsblk

-lsblk for hdd name  change if neede in the scrip chmod 755 install.sh
+for hdd name  change if neede in the scrip

+  chmod 755 install.sh